On Chamber-regular $\tilde C_2$-Lattices: Triangles of groups

-\begin{definition} Assume that $T$ is developable. \begin{enumerate} \item We define the abstract development $D^{\Ab}(T)$ as the following abstract simplicial complex of dimension 2. \begin{enumerate} \item The vertices of $D^{\Ab}(T)$ are the left cosets of the images of the vertex groups in $\pi_1(T)$. \item Now a set of vertices is a simplex if and only if the corresponding cosets have non-empty intersection. \end{enumerate} \item We define the development $D(T)$ of $T$ as the geometric realization of $D^{\Ab}(T)$. \end{enumerate} Note that the type-function $f$ induces type-functions on both developments.
-That is a function defined on the vertices onto $\{1,2,3\}$ that maps adjacent vertices to different types. \end{definition}
+\begin{definition} Assume that $T$ is developable.
+We define the abstract development $D^{\Ab}(T)$ as the coset complex associated to $\pi_1(T)$ and the images of the vertex groups.
+We define the development $D(T)$ of $T$ as the geometric realization of $D^{\Ab}(T)$. \end{definition}